 Instructions

 - Preheat oven to 325 degrees.
-Spray a 9x5 loaf pan with flour-added cooking spray.
+Grease and flour a 9x5 inch loaf pan.

-- Sift together flour, baking soda, and baking powder.
+- Whisk together the flour, baking soda, and baking powder.
 Stir in the salt.

-- Mix together yogurt, lemon juice and lemon peel.
+- Mix together yogurt, lemon juice and lemon zest.
+If using the poppy seeds, add them too.
 Add dry ingredients and lemon mixture alternately to egg mixture, mixing until dry ingredients are just moistened.
 Pour batter into pan.
 Bake 1 hour 15 minutes until lightly brown.

 - Cool 10 minutes on a rack before removing from pan.